2. Easy BBQ Ribs

 When it comes to meat, my crockpot has been a savior.
 I’m definitely more of a salad eater, but my husband and kids get excited when I actually make something hearty and delicious.
 The idea of cooking ribs has always terrified me, but this recipe is so easy it’s now one of my favorite meals to make.
 You just throw the ribs in your crockpot and forget about them!
 They’re just about fail-proof, and have always turned out amazing.

 - Mix your dry ingredients together (2 tbsp brown sugar, 2 tbsp paprika, 1 tbsp kosher salt, and 1/2 tbsp black pepper), and rub it on the meaty side of your baby back ribs.
+You can skip this step if you are opting for just bbq sauce.

 - Place the ribs in your slow cooker with the meaty side of the ribs facing the inside wall.
 The rib rack should curve with the wall of the crockpot.